 Well, a few, but we'll talk about another one later this week.

-A little background: up until September of last year, I'd never poured a candle or wax melts in my life.
+A little background: up until September 2019, I'd never poured a candle or wax melts in my life.
 I was gifted some supplies to practice with, but I had no idea what I was doing.
 I received no instructions, no guidance, no fragrance oil, and I didn't even know how to use the wax I was given.
 The only thing I knew was that I needed to figure something out before I started selling.